MarcieL-Bezerra/Marciel-Bezerra/README.md

 ## I'm a Software Engineer, Student at Estácio

 - 🔭  I'm currently improving my Java skills by deepening my knowledge of Spring Boot 🥰 I'm also learning more about API.
 - 🥅  Goals for 2023: Learn English, Complete the Systems Analysis and Development course.
-Study artificial intelligence.
+Studying artificial intelligence.
 - ⚡ Fun fact: I am a technology lover; mostly AI 🥰